 The IBU verification body examines the changes made by the manufacturer for correctness, supplements the original declaration number to include the company identifier of the individualising company and updates the year and EPD serial number.
-Re-verification does not take place.
+A short verification of type D then takes place, the focus of which is on the assignability of the specific product to the selected individualized EPD.

-More extensive individualisation of average and representative EPDs of manufacturer groups such as changing the ownership of the declaration and other EPD content after the front page is not possible.
+An extended individualisation EPDs of manufacturer groups such as changing the ownership of the declaration and other EPD content after the front page is only possible for model EPDs.

-9.3.6.2 Extended individualisation (with verification of type D)
+9.3.6.2 Extended individualisation